sujithjay/sujithjay.github.io/notes/Skew-Strikes-Back/Skew-Strikes-Back.md

 The two conceptual ideas of the paper:
 - a theoretical basis for skew based on geometry: and a family of algorithms which provide optimal ways of avoiding skew.
-- to challenge the database dogma of doing 'one join at a time': there are classes of query for which any project join-project plan will be slower than the optimal run-time by a polynomial factor in data size.
+- to challenge the database dogma of doing 'one join at a time': there are classes of query for which any join-project plan will be slower than the optimal run-time by a polynomial factor in data size.

 ## History of Join Processing
 The major approaches to join processing are: _using structural information of the query_ and _using cardinality information_; the AGM bounds bring together both sets of information. [^1]